jussipalanen/boobank-java-spring/README.md

         - `sudo apt install postgresql postgresql-contrib`
         - after installation, configure the username, password and database
     - and optional libraries, if needed (like Adminer for PostgreSQL Web UI).
-- Create a new SSH user (later for automation development like CI/CD.
-This is a simple and good enough (https://buddy.works/)
+- Create a new SSH user and genereate the new SSH key for automation development like CI/CD.
+This is a simple, easy and good enough for development automations. (https://buddy.works/)
 - Clone the repository in your remote host in somewhere your workspace directory.
 - Configure the `application.properties` file for the database settings and connection.
 - Clean and package the project manually in your remote host: `mvn clean package`.
 - You can run the application manually in your remote host: `mvn spring-boot:run`.
 - All done on a remote server!
 You can configure the CI/CD automation for the auto-deployment.
-The automation deployment needs the SSH key of the user and creates the build commands.
+The automation deployment needs the SSH key of the user and creates the build commands (e.g YML-config files).

 ### What kind of cumulative and monthly balance uses in code and query?